Managing Coder Sessions with the SDK

 throw new Error(

-'Sign in to Agentuity first.
-Then run this again to list the GitHub accounts available to your org.'
+'Check your Agentuity org and GitHub App installation, then run this again to list the GitHub accounts available to your org.'

 );